MLB rumors: Latest news, buzz, trades and more

 Injuries

-• Arizona Diamondbacks placed pitcher Taijuan Walker on the 10-day disabled list with right index finger blister.
-Move is retroactive to May 20.

-• Houston Astros placed catcher Brian McCann on the 7-day disabled list with a concussion.
+• Mets pitcher Steven Matz was sent on a Triple-A rehab assignment.
+He could return to the majors by the end of the month.

+• Pirates shortstop Jordy Mercer is expected to be re-evaluated for a right hand injury.

-• Baltimore Orioles placed shortstop Ryan Flaherty on the 10-day disabled list with a right shoulder strain.
-Move is retroactive to May 19.
+• Rockies shortstop Trevor Story could return this week.
+Story has been on the 10-day DL with a left shoulder strain.

+• Mets pitcher Noah Syndergaard says he has ‘no clue’ when he will return from lat injury that landed him on the 60-day disabled list.